 It may be harder but if you’re saving for a milestone, you may need this method to boost your bank account’s funds.
 To make this challenge more achievable, you can take it on with a partner — a particularly good idea if you’re saving together for a mortgage deposit, wedding, car, or another big purchase.

 This challenge works the same as the 52 week challenge, but you go up in multiples of £5 rather than £1.
 So week one = £5, week two = £10, all the way up to week 52 at £260.

-Alternatively, if you’re not in the position to save these bigger amounts, you could save £5 every week instead.
+Alternatively, if you’re not in the position to save these larger amounts, you could save £5 every week instead.
 With that, you’d save £260.

 There are no rules for saving challenges.
 You can alter any challenge to suit you.
-Anything that increases the chance of you sticking it out is a good thing.
+Anything that increases your chance of sticking it out is a good thing.

 One alternative method is the reverse 52 week challenge.
 You start by saving the larger amount and then work your way down.
 This can be motivating as the challenge gets more comfortable as you go.

-Whenever you plan to save, it’s a good idea to create a budget plan.
+Whenever you start saving, it’s a good idea to create a savings plan.
 This will help you to assess your finances so you can choose a saving challenge based on how much you can afford each month.
-Visit our guide on tips for sticking to a budget to help you get started in 2022.
+Visit our guide on tips for sticking to a budget to help you get started in 2024.